Bhishma: Death

 After the war, while on his deathbed (arrow bed), he gave deep and meaningful instructions to Yudhishthira on statesmanship and the duties of a king.
 Bhishma always gave priority to Dharma.
 He always walked in the path of Dharma, despite his state because of the vow, he was supposed to forcefully follow the orders of his king Dhritharashtra, which were mostly Adharma, he was totally upset.
 He was sure he must let dharma win and Pandavas win, but the way he led the war and stayed silent were his sins in a way and he paid for it with the bed of arrows.
 Finally, Bhishma gave up the fight, focusing his life force and breath, sealing the wounds, and waiting for the auspicious moment to give up his body on the arrow bed.
-He did wait for about 58 nights for the winter solstice or first day of Uttarayana to give up his body on the arrow bed.
+He did wait for about 58 nights for the winter solstice and chose "Magh maha Sukla paksha Astami tithi" after Uttarayana to give up his body on the arrow bed.
 His body was later cremated by Emperor Yudhishthira in a great ceremony.

 Mahabharata states that he attained salvation after his death.
 He was granted the Maatru Lok (which is considered even above Swarga, the heaven).
 Magha (month) Shukla Ashtami marks the death anniversary of Bhishma Pitamah (Patriarch), the day being known as Bhishma Ashtami.
 Hindus observe Ekodishta Śrāddha for him on this day, for many generations, and can only be performed by those whose fathers are not alive.
 Bhishma Panchaka vrata (fast) is observed in all Vishnu temples, starting from Bhishma Ashtami, for five days until Bhishma Dwadasi.
 People believe that they will have a son with the steadfast qualities of Bhishma if they observe these holy rituals on the river banks.
 It is also said that those who will perform this fast will live a happy life and attain salvation after their death.